MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - [ ] (under dev.)
 Desirable placement for images
 - [ ] Bibliography
-- [ ] Equation numbering
 - [ ] Italic font
 - [ ] Regarding Internal links: add page number next to the cross-reference, in case the document is printed
-- [ ] Maintain proper hierarchy of sections of the main note when a note with sections is embedded
 - [ ] Remove link formatting from external links
   - [ ] Add setting for the user to choose if (s)he wishes to print the external .md file reference in a .pdf and create a hyperlink to that .pdf
 - [ ] EMOJIS: Latex does not include emojis.
 Therefore, so far they are replaced by text, however in the future I am considering to convert them to small pictures